 To prescribe, dispense, or administer controlled substances, the prescriber must be licensed in the State of Delaware and comply with all applicable state and federal regulations.
 The Practitioner's Manual of the U.S. Drug Enforcement Administration provides specific regulations governing the medical use of controlled substances (DEA, 2006).
-Prescribers who hold an active Controlled Substances Registration (CSR) must register with the Delaware Prescription Monitoring Program established in the Delaware Prescription Monitoring Act (16 Del.
+Prescribers who hold an active Controlled Substances Registration (CSR) must register with the Delaware Prescription Monitoring Program established in the Delaware Prescription Monitoring Program established in the Delaware Prescription Monitoring Program established in the Delaware Prescription Monitoring Act (16 Del.
 C.§ 4798).